Meedil/Angora/readme.md

 *https://routeegypt.com/angora/*

 #### Differences from original:
-- buttons on first slideshow aren't included
-- second navbar (appears after scrolling) is missing
+- Inner width of containers seems to be different
-- text below slick carousel scrolls in rather than fading in
+- Text below slick carousel scrolls in rather than fading in